-- The right to expect reasonable cooperation and the use of “room shared” appliances (telephone, refrigerator, etc.) and a commitment to honor agreed-upon payment procedures.
+- The right to expect reasonable cooperation and the use of “room shared” appliances.

 Single rooms may be available in some residence halls, depending upon occupancy.
-Only upperclass students in good standing are eligible for consideration.
 There is an additional charge for single rooms.
-If you are interested in a single room, speak with your Housing Coordinator.
+If you require a single room, please contact the Housing Office.

 Valuable items should be kept in a secure place.
-University Police offers engraving and will give instructions on recordkeeping so that items could be recovered if they should be stolen.
 Student rooms should be deadbolt locked at all times.
 Textbooks are particularly susceptible to theft.
 Students should not leave textbooks unattended.

-If Theft/Damage Occurs, report any theft/damage immediately to the Front Desk.
+If theft/damage occurs, please report any theft/damage immediately to the Front Desk.
 They will contact University Police to take a statement and begin an investigation.

 Vending machines are conveniently located in each residence hall.
-If you notice that a machine is out of stock, please inform the front desk attendant.
+If you notice that a machine is out of stock, please inform the front desk.